m4dguy/CVForge/README.md

 Convert ImageJ objects to OpenCV objects and vice versa.
 CVForge itself uses converters and gives you access to them through the CVForgeConverion jar for your own scripts.

-Flexible support:
+Flexible and portable support:
+No matter if Windows, Linux or Mac, CVForge runs on all major operating systems with only slight differences and full functionality.
-No matter if x86 or x64, CVForge runs on both architectures and dynamically switches to the one you currently use.
+Independent of x86 or x64 architectures, CVForge will dynamically switch to the one you currently use.

 Installation:
 * Copy "CVForge_[version number].jar", "CVForgeConversion.jar" and "ReflectionTools.jar" into the ImageJ plugin folder.
+* To use OpenCV functions, you need to install an OpenCV jar (see the following sections).

-Automatic OpenCV jar installation:
+Automatic OpenCV jar installation (Windows):
 * Launch CVForge from inside of ImageJ
 * In CVForge, click "Plugin" > "Install"
 * Navigate to the OpenCV folder you downloaded from the OpenCV website